Closing date announced for Suspension Remuneration Review requests: 11.59pm on 31 January 2026

 Former Postmasters - submitting a request

-If you are no longer a serving Postmaster and you have received a letter from us about this inviting you to complete a form to request an investigation, you can find the form to download on this page.
+If you are no longer a serving Postmaster, you can find the form to download on the right-hand side of this page.

 To help us process and investigate your request as quickly as possible, please email your completed form.
 You’ll find full guidance on how to complete it included in the form.